lbr88/clipboardgpt/README.md

 ## Usage
 1. Mark some text you want to reply to or grammar check
 2. Press the shortcut from step 4 in the installation
+3. Wait for the tooltip to appear with the generated text
-3. The generated text will be copied to the clipboard
+4. The generated text is now copied to the clipboard
-4. Paste the generated text
+5. Paste the generated text